openid/fapi/fapi-2_0-message-signing.md

 The following messages are affected by this specification:

-  * NR1: Pushed Authorization Requests
+  * NR1: pushed authorization requests
-  * NR2: Authorization Requests (Front-Channel)
+  * NR2: authorization requests (front-channel)
-  * NR3: Authorization Responses (Front-Channel)
+  * NR3: authorization responses (front-channel)
-  * NR4: Introspection Responses
+  * NR4: introspection responses
-  * NR5: Resource Requests
+  * NR5: resource requests
-  * NR6: Resource Responses
+  * NR6: resource responses

-## Signing Authorization Requests
+## Signing authorization requests

-To support non-repudiation for NR1, Pushed Authorization Requests can be signed.
+To support non-repudiation for NR1, pushed authorization requests can be signed.
-Because FAPI2 uses [@!RFC9126], NR2 is achieved by default when the Pushed Authorization request is signed.
+Because FAPI2 uses [@!RFC9126], NR2 is achieved by default when the pushed authorization request is signed.

-### Requirements for Authorization Servers
+### Requirements for authorization servers

 Authorization servers implementing FAPI2 authorization request signing

  1. shall support, require use of, and verify signed request objects according to JAR [@!RFC9101] at the PAR endpoint [@!RFC9126];
- 2. shall require the aud claim in the request object to be, or to be an array containing, the OP's Issuer Identifier URL;
+ 2. shall require the aud claim in the request object to be, or to be an array containing, the OP's issuer identifier URL;
  3. shall require the request object to contain an `nbf` claim that is no longer than 60 minutes in the past; and
  4. shall require the request object to contain an `exp` claim that has a lifetime of no longer than 60 minutes after the `nbf` claim.

-### Requirements for Clients
+### Requirements for clients

 Clients implementing FAPI2 authorization request signing

  1. shall send all authorization parameters to the PAR endpoint [@!RFC9126] in a JAR [@!RFC9101] signed requested object;
- 2. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL;
+ 2. shall send the `aud` claim in the request object as the OP's issuer identifier URL;
  3. shall send a `nbf` claim in the request object;
  4. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes.

-### Client Metadata {#client-metadata}
+### Client metadata {#client-metadata}

 The Dynamic Client Registration Protocol [@RFC7591] defines an API for dynamically registering OAuth 2.0 client metadata with authorization servers.
-The metadata defined by [@RFC7591], and registered extensions to it, also imply a general data model for clients that is useful for authorization server implementations even when the Dynamic Client Registration Protocol isn't in play.
+The metadata defined by [@RFC7591], and registered extensions to it, also imply a general data model for clients that is useful for authorization server implementations even when the dynamic client registration protocol isn't in play.
 Such implementations will typically have some sort of user interface available for managing client configuration.

 The following client metadata parameter is introduced by this specification:

 * `response_modes`:
     * OPTIONAL.
-A JSON array of strings containing the list of Response Modes that the Client may use.
-If omitted, the default is that the Client may use any of the Response Modes supported by the Authorization Server.
+A JSON array of strings containing the list of response modes that the client may use.
+If omitted, the default is that the client may use any of the response modes supported by the authorization server.

-## Signing Authorization Responses
+## Signing authorization responses

-To support non-repudiation for NR3, Authorization Responses can be signed.
+To support non-repudiation for NR3, authorization responses can be signed.

-### Requirements for Authorization Servers
+### Requirements for authorization servers

 Authorization servers implementing FAPI2 authorization response signing

  1. shall support, require use of, and issue signed authorization responses via JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM].

-**NOTE**: When using [@!JARM] an Authorization Server should only include the iss authorization response parameter defined by [@!RFC9207] inside the JWT.
-This is because [@!RFC9207] defines `iss` to be an authorization response parameter, and [@!JARM] section 4.1 requires all authorization response parameters to be inside the JWT.
+**NOTE**: When using [@!JARM] an authorization server should only include the iss authorization response parameter defined by [@!RFC9207] inside the JWT.
+This is because [@!RFC9207] defines `iss` to be an authorization response parameter, and [@!JARM] Section 4.1 requires all authorization response parameters to be inside the JWT.

-### Requirements for Clients
+### Requirements for clients

 Clients implementing FAPI2 authorization response signing